sybrew/the-seo-framework/readme.txt

 This allows other developers to extend the plugin wherever needed.
 We have also provided an API documentation located at [The SEO Framework API Docs](http://theseoframework.com/docs/api/).

+**This plugin helps you to create better content, at a glance.
+By showing you:**

+* If the title is too long, too short, duplicated, and/or automatically generated.
+* If the description is too long, too short, duplicated, has too many repeated words and/or automatically generated.
+* If the page is indexed, redirected, followed and/or archived, while looking at other WordPress settings.

+**We call this The SEO Bar.
+Check out the [Screenshots](https://wordpress.org/plugins/autodescription/screenshots/#plugin-info) to see how it helps you!**

 = Still not convinced?
 Let's dive deeper =

 **By default, this plugin automatically generates:**